wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.3.1 =
+- (12 Dec 2009) - Fix Days to store visitor data setting to not allow integers greater than 10000

 = 1.3 =
 - (30 Nov 2009) - Fix to be compatible with other plugins that also use the Maxmind Geolocation Database.